w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

 ## Table with ambiguous data
 {:.ex}

-In this example the first and last names and cities are impossible to tell apart from one another.
-By using the `scope` element the header cells are clearly associated with their respective column.
+In this example the first and last names and cities can’t be distinguished from one another without the appropriate header information.
+By using the `scope` element with the value `col`, the data cells are clearly associated with their header cells “Last Name”, “First Name” and “City”.

 {::nomarkdown}
 <%= sample_start %>